jmxjiang/jmxjiangportfolio/CONTRIBUTING.md

       data-info="notice how the lines are broken down"> Notice the indentation.
     </p>

     <img src="file path" alt="notice how the lines are broken down" />
   </body>
 </html>

 ```

-For CSS, code should be written like this (guidelines above also apply when applicable):
+For CSS, code should be written like this (the guidelines above also apply when applicable):

 ```css
 body {